ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - [Gregory M. Kapfhammer `**`](https://www.gregorykapfhammer.com/)
 - [Douglas Luman](https://www.douglasjluman.com/)

-The instructor with the `**` symbol after their name is the CMPSC 610 course coordinator who is responsible for orchestrating all aspects of the `CMPSC 610` course.
+The instructor with the `**` symbol after their name is the course coordinator who is responsible for orchestrating all aspects of the `CMPSC 610` course.
-If you have any high-level questions about this course, please contact the course coordinator.
+If you have any high-level questions about this course, please contact both the course coordinator and your first reader(s).
 Finally, if you are enrolled in `DOUBL 610` you may have a first reader who is not in the above list of course instructors.